-If you only have 2 weeks, it will be difficult to get two Zanzibar beach destinations into your itinerary, so if i were to choose, I’d probably choose on of the beaches on the south east coast and I would most likely choose Paje as it’s pretty, but lively.
+If you only have 2 weeks for your Kenya & Tanzania itinerary, it will be difficult to get two Zanzibar beach destinations into your itinerary, so if I were to choose just one, I’d probably go to Paje as it’s pretty, but lively.

 Paje, famous for windsurfing and white sandy beaches.
 There’s plenty of good nightlife to be had too.
-From here, you’re in a good place to get to The Rock, a restaurant on a rock in the Indian Ocean, as well as Jambiani, another beautiful village and beach.
+From here, you’re in a good place to get to the Rock Zanzibar, as well as Jambiani, another beautiful village and beach.

 Cool Things To Do: Kiteboarding, village tour, Jozani Forest, relaxing on the beach partying at the beach bars and going on a snorkelling trip on a traditional dhow.